mrporterphysics/mrporterphysics.github.io/Presentations/Momentum/talks/momentum2024.md

 ---

-A bullet of mass $m$ is moving horizontally with speed vo when it hits a block of mass $100m$ that is at rest on a horizontal frictionless table.
+A bullet of mass $m$ is moving horizontally with speed $v_0$ when it hits a block of mass $100m$ that is at rest on a horizontal frictionless table.
 The surface of the table is a height $h$ above the floor.
 After the impact, the bullet and the block slide off the table and hit the floor a distance $x$ from the edge of the table.
 Derive expressions for the following quantities in terms of $m$, $h$, $v_0$, and appropriate constants:

 ![center w:700px](image-3.png)